 - Feed the person:

 - Sit in a chair close to the person.
-Tell him what food is on the plate.
-Describe how it is prepared if he has vision problems.
+Tell him or her what food is on the plate.
+Describe how it is prepared if he or she has vision problems.

-- Ask the person which food he wants to eat first.
+- Ask the person which food he or she wants to eat first.

-- A person who has had a stroke may have weakness and numbness on one side of his body.
+- A person who has had a stroke may have weakness and numbness on one side of his or her body.
 If the person you are feeding has had a stroke, sit on the side that is not numb or weak.
-Put the spoon on the side of his mouth that has feeling.
-Be sure he is swallowing his food.
-Make sure the food is not collecting on the numb side of his mouth.
+Put the spoon on the side of his or her mouth that has feeling.
+Be sure he or she is swallowing the food.
+Make sure the food is not collecting on the numb side of his or her mouth.

-- You may want to test how much the person can swallow by first giving him a small amount of water with a spoon.
+- You may want to test how much the person can swallow by first giving him or her a small amount of water with a spoon.

 - Put a small amount of food on the tip of the spoon.
-If he tends to choke, add a little water or other liquid on the spoon.
-This will help him swallow the food.
+If he or she tends to choke, add a little water or other liquid on the spoon.
+This will help him or her swallow the food.

-- Allow the person to eat at his own pace.
-Give him time to chew his food completely.
-Watch his throat to make sure he has swallowed all of his food.
-Ask if he is ready for more food before you feed it to him.
+- Allow the person to eat at his or her own pace.
+Give him or her time to chew the food completely.
+Watch his or her throat to make sure he or she has swallowed all of the food.
+Ask if he or she is ready for more food before you feed it to him or her.

-- Stop feeding the person if he tells or shows you he has had enough.
+- Stop feeding the person if he or she tells or shows you he or she has had enough.

 What should I do if the person has a poor appetite?

 - Make the mealtime enjoyable.
-Ask him if he would like to listen to his favorite music.
-Arrange for a family member or friend to visit with him during his meal.
+Ask him or her if he or she would like to listen to his or her favorite music.
+Arrange for a family member or friend to visit with him or her during the meal.

-- Give him 5 to 6 small meals during the day instead of 3 big meals.
+- Give him or her 5 to 6 small meals during the day instead of 3 big meals.

-- Offer him healthy snacks, such as fruit or cheese, if he gets hungry between meals.
+- Offer him or her healthy snacks, such as fruit or cheese, if he or she gets hungry between meals.

-- Encourage him to walk before a meal if he is able.
-Walking may help to increase his appetite.
+- Encourage him or her to walk before a meal if he or she is able.
+Walking may help to increase his or her appetite.